-Quorum is fixed by HL's M&A, to consist of the holder or holders Quorum is fixed by Parent's M&A, to consist of at least two shareholders entitled to vote as a class or series thereon.
+Quorum is fixed by HL's M&A, to consist of the holder or holders present Quorum is fixed by Parent's M&A, to consist of at least two shareholders in person or by proxy entitled to exercise at least fifty percent (50%) of the present in person or by proxy entitled to exercise more than fifty percent (50%) voting rights of the shares of each class or series of shares entitled to vote of the voting rights of the shares, provided that at any meeting where there is a vote on any of the actions requiring consent of the holders of the Parent Class B Ordinary Shares, shareholders holding shares representing more than fifty percent (50%) of the votes that may be cast by the Parent Class B Ordinary Shares shall be present in person or by proxy at such meeting to constitute a quorum.

-present in person or by proxy entitled to exercise at least fifty percent present in person or by proxy entitled to exercise more than fifty percent (50%) of the voting rights of the shares of each class or series of shares (50%) of the voting rights of the shares, provided that at any meeting where there is a vote on any of the actions requiring consent of the holders of the Parent Class B Ordinary Shares, shareholders holding shares representing more than fifty percent (50%) of the votes that may be cast by the Parent Class B Ordinary Shares shall be present in person or by proxy at such meeting to constitute a quorum.
+British Virgin Islands

-British Virgin Islands Ireland Subject to any rights or restrictions attached to any shares, at any Resolutions put to the vote of a meeting shall be decided on a poll, which a poll every shareholder present in person (or, in the case of a proxy shall have one vote for each share registered in his or her name. shareholder being a corporation, by its duly appointed representative) or by proxy shall have one vote for each share which such shareholder is the holder.
+Subject to any rights or restrictions attached to any shares, at any general shareholder present in person (or, in the case of a shareholder being a one vote for each share registered in his or her name. corporation, by its duly appointed representative) or by proxy shall have one vote for each share which such shareholder is the holder.
 Voting at any meeting of the shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the shareholders present in person or by proxy and the chairman shall cause a poll to be taken.